Cooking Gorgeous

 Please scroll down to the recipe card below for the full ingredients list with measurements, complete recipe method, recipe notes, and nutritional information.

-Cucumbers are cut in small dices and placed in a bowl
+Cucumbers are cut into small dice and placed in a bowl.

-Chop the tomatoes the same size as the cucumbers and add them to the bowl.
+Chop the tomatoes into similar-sized pieces.
 If you have the time, peel the tomatoes to make your salad even juicier.
+Add them to the bowl along with the cucumbers.

 Slice the Turkish peppers and the red onion, and scatter them on top of the cucumbers and tomatoes.

-Thinly sliced peppers and onions are added to the bowl
+Thinly sliced red peppers and onions are added to the bowl.

 • Don't prepare this salad too much in advance as it will lose its crunch and it will get soggy.
 Prepare only as much as you need as the leftovers won't keep well.